-Did you know there are laws that protect your rights before, during and even after credit repair?
-Repairing your credit requires you to work with giant companies who probably have a lot more money than you.
-These companies would have complete power over the credit repair process if the government hadn't put a few rules in place to keep these companies in check.
-The laws are not perfect and some companies find loopholes, but knowing the laws could help you get results.
+Did you know there are laws that protect your rights before, during, and even after credit repair?
+Repairing your credit requires you to work with giant companies who have a lot more money than you.
+These companies would have complete power over the credit repair process, if the government hadn't put a few rules in place to keep these companies in check.
+The law isn't perfect and some companies find loopholes, but knowing the law can help you get results.

-Fair Credit Reporting Act ("FCRA")
+Fair Credit Reporting Act

-The FCRA is a federal law that generally dictates what can and can't appear on your credit report.
+The FCRA is a law that generally dictates what can and can't appear on your credit report.
 The FCRA says that inaccurate, incomplete, unverifiable, or outdated information can't be listed on your credit report.
 You have the right to dispute credit report errors either with the credit bureau or the company that listed the information on your credit report.
-It was an amendment to the FCRA in 2003 that entitles you to your free annual credit reports through AnnualCreditReport.com.
+It was an amendment to the FCRA in 2003 that entitles you to your annual credit reports through the federally mandated AnnualCreditReport.com.

-Fair Credit Billing Act ("FCBA")
+Fair Credit Billing Act

 The FCBA was created to help consumers correct billing errors from credit card companies.
-Billing errors include unauthorized charges to your credit card, unposted payments or charges for merchandise that weren't received as promised.
-You have 60 days from the statement date on the account statement that first contained the billing error to make a dispute directly to the credit card company and the credit card company must then investigate the dispute.
-During such investigation, you don't have to pay for the disputed charges and you can't receive any penalty.
+Billing errors include unauthorized charges to your credit card, unposted payments, or charges for merchandise that weren't received as promised.
+You have 60 days from the date of the billing error to make a dispute directly to the credit card company and the credit card company must investigate the dispute.
+In the meantime, you don't have to pay for the disputed charges and you can't receive any penalty when you don't pay.

-Fair Debt Collection Practices Act ("FDCPA")
+Fair Debt Collection Practices Act

-The FDCPA is a federal law that dictates what debt collectors can and cannot do when they're collecting a debt from you.
+The FDCPA is a law that dictates what debt collectors can and cannot do when they're collecting a debt from you.
 There's a long list of things they can't do.
-For example, they can't call you before 8 a.m. or after 9 p.m. and they can't call you at work if you've told them your employer doesn't approve such calls.
-Also, they can't tell certain people about your debt, but can get location information on you from your friends, neighbors and relatives.
+For example, they can't call you before 8 a.m. or after 9 p.m., they can't call if you've already told them it's an inconvenient time, and they can't call you at work if you've told them your employer doesn't approve those calls.
+They can't tell certain people about your debt, but can get location information from your friends, neighbors, and relatives.

-Credit Repair Organizations Act ("CROA")
+Credit Repair Organizations Act

 The CROA was created to protect consumers from unscrupulous credit repair agencies.
-Scams probably still happen, but many dishonest credit repair companies have been caught and charged by the Federal Trade Commission.
-Credit repair companies can't lie about the services they provide you, they're not supposed to charge you upfront and they can't ask you to do anything illegal to "repair" your credit.
-If a credit repair company violates your rights, you can sue them for damages.
+Scams still happen, but many dishonest credit repair companies are caught and charged by the Federal Trade Commission.
+Credit repair companies can't lie about the services they provide you, they're not supposed to charge you upfront, and they can't ask you to do anything illegal to "repair" your credit.
+If a credit repair company violates your rights, you can sue them for penalties and damages.

 If you have a complaint against any business you've dealt with during the credit repair process, you can report them to the FTC by visiting www.FTCcomplaintassistant.gov or you can call 1-877-FTC-HELP.
-You can also report such business to your state Attorney General or local Better Business Bureau.
+You can also report these businesses to your state Attorney General or local Better Business Bureau.